lkuppan/ExtremeScripting/EXOS/Python/auto_mlag/README.md

 * script does not work, if more than one peer is connected
 * do not run this script parallel on both PEERs.
 You have to run the script on PEER-1 first.
-* Once it completes on PEER-1, then start to execute on PEER2 **Below are the PEER IPs and VLAN details used for in the script.
+* Once it completes on PEER-1, then start to execute on PEER2
+* **Below are the PEER IPs and VLAN details variable used in the script.
 It can be changed based on the requirement.**
 ```
 peer_ip_list = ['169.254.0.1/16', '169.254.0.2']
 isc_vlan = {'name' : 'isc_mlag', 'tag' : '4094', 'mode' : 'tagged'}